 - Chancroid, a bacterial infection of the genitals that causes painful sores, was once rare in North America.
 But it has cropped up more frequently in recent years.
 It can be treated with antibiotics.

 - Crabs, also known as pubic lice, are lice (tiny, wingless insects) that live in the genital area.
 They can be treated with medication.

 - HPV, or human papillomavirus, is a virus that affects the skin in the genital area, causing wart-like growths.
 It can also affect a woman's cervix, and it increases the risk of cancer of the cervix.
 It is important for women to have regular Pap tests (usually at their yearly physical exam) to catch any precancerous changes (changes in the cells of the cervix that may lead to cancer) so that they can be treated before they develop into cancer.
+HPV can also infect men as well, leading to wart-like growths, as well as penile or anal cancers.
 There are vaccines available that help your immune system prevent some types of HPV infection.

 - Trichomoniasis is caused by a parasite.
 It usually causes no symptoms in men, although many women have symptoms.
 It can cause infection of the uterus and fallopian tubes, possibly leading to infertility.
 In pregnancy it can cause a baby to be born early or have low birth weight.
 Some symptoms include strange vaginal or penis discharge, painful sex (for females), itchiness of the vagina or penis, or burning while urinating.
 It can be cured with antibiotics.